jbomhold3/ApexDesignsSLDocs/towncontrol/groups.md

 :::image type="content" source="../images/towncontrol/settingsgroups/mainselected.jpg" alt-text="Groups":::

-## Static Groups
+## System Groups
 With TownControl V4, we are introducing new static groups.
-These are quick helpers to get you to start with basic tasks.
-The following is a list of static groups and their abilities.
+In version 5 these were renamed to system groups.
+They are quick helpers to get you to start with basic tasks.
+The following is a list of system groups and their abilities.
 >[!NOTE]
->Static groups can not be deleted.
+>system groups can not be deleted.

 **Administrator**
 > This group is automatically assigned to the town owner.
 Any user with this group will be able to read, write, update, and delete from ever section in your town.